 Sell heirloom seeds.

 Save your seeds at the end of the growing season.
 Use them for the next year and market them to sell at farmers markets or on Etsy.
 Lindsay from PNW Heirloom Seed runs a profitable business this way, and her instagram photos are drool worthy to say the least.
-Postage is cheap on tiny little seeds, therefore selling them via airmail is a good option too.
+Postage is cheap on tiny little seeds.

 Grow a Herb Garden.

 Medicinal and culinary herbs are easy to grow as they are perennials and quite profitable.
 For examples, we have an endless supply of lemon balm behind our chicken coop.
-The cows will go in there and clear out the lemon balm but it keeps coming back.
 There is a market for perrennial herbs as they are used to make herbal remedies, infuse oil, honey and soaps.
 That’s why I’m highly considering taking The Herbal Academy of New England has great online courses for herbal entrepreneurs.
 The Academy offers courses designed for students with little or no herbal experience along with botany and wildcrafting courses.

 It’s possible to make ALOT of money from a market garden.
 Grow and sell vegetables at your local farmers market or sell produce boxes.
 The Market Garden Book is widely popular right now as many people want to learn how the author managed to make $100,000 for 1.5 acres.